 Another significant issue is invasive weed species, which can wipe out entire island ecosystems and marine breeding sites.

 Importantly, we can undertake holistic management actions on these islands (like total weed and pest eradication) that simply can’t be done on the mainland.
 We can also stop new pests arriving on islands by adopting sound biosecurity arrangements.
+Learn more about our commitment to biosecurity here.

 What are we doing?